MythicalFlame/EcoRedux-Wiki/Seasons/Temperature.md

 ---

 ## Modifiers
+### Climate
+The climate of your region is one of the most important modifiers of your temperature.

+If you are in the climates Arctic/Antarctic, Sub-Arctic/Sub-Antarctic, or Equator, your temperature is constant and is not affected by the below modifiers.\
+If you are in any other climate, you instead get a climate temperature modifier that can stack with the below modifiers.

+Please see [here](Climate.html) for more information.

 ### Seasons
 The world has a randomly generated base temperature (changed each day) based on the season.
 All modifiers are applied onto this base temperature.